Carnot rectifiability and Alberti representations: Equivalent criteria for -rectifiability under density assumptions

 However, by assumption we know that $d(\varphi(x),0)< \oldC{C:2}vr$.
 Since $B(0,\lambda)\subseteq T$, we have that $B(0,N\lambda vr)\subseteq \delta_N\mathfrak{Q}$ and thus

 where the last inequality follows from \eqref{eqn:StimaNDai} and the definition of \oldC{C:7}.
 This therefore shows that there exists, by \eqref{condizioneiinegata1}, an

 Let us prove that item (\hyperlink{alternativei}{i}) holds.
-In the following we show that the conclusion holds just in the case of $p=p_1$, however the argument for all the other points follows verbatim.
+In the following, we show that the conclusion holds just in the case of $p=p_1$.
+However, the argument for all the other points follows verbatim.

 \textbf{Claim I.} As a first step, let us prove the following.
 Let us fix an arbitrary $r/2<r'\leq Mr$.
-We aim at proving that for every $\kappa>M$ we have the following.
+We aim to prove that for every $\kappa>M$, we have the following.
 For every $y\in B(x,\oldC{C:5}r')$ such that

 then, for every $e\in \{e_1,\ldots,e_{n_1(\mathbb{G})}\}$, and for every $\oldep{ep:1}\leq \lvert \eta\rvert\leq c_0(\mathrm{diam}(T)+1)$, there exists a $\bar y \in \mathfrak{G}(v,R)\cap B(y,\oldC{C:6}v^{s^{2M}}r)$, a curve $\gamma\in \Gamma(X)$ starting from $\bar y$, and a time $\bar t$ such that